barak/mit-scheme/src/README.txt

 * "edwin" contains our Emacs-like editor written in Scheme.

 * "imail" contains an email-reading program for Edwin.

+There is one C/Unix FFI wrapper thus far:

+* "gdbm" wraps libgdbm, the GNU dbm database routines, and provides a drop-in replacement for the microcode module based package (runtime gdbm).

 These are miscellaneous extras: